ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     is needed for exact energy conservation.
 For theta > 0.5, high-k modes will be damped and the method will not be exactly energy conserving, but the solver may perform better.

+* ``implicit_evolve.nonlinear_solver`` (`string`, default: None)
+    When `algo.evolve_scheme` is either `theta_implicit_em` or `semi_implicit_em`, this sets the nonlinear solver used to advance the field-particle system in time.
+Options are `picard` or `newton`.

 * ``implicit_evolve.max_particle_iterations`` (`integer`, default: 21)
-    When `algo.evolve_scheme` is either `theta_implicit_em` or `semi_implicit_em`, this sets the maximum number of Picard iterations for the self-consistent update of the particles at each iteration in the JFNK process.
+    When `algo.evolve_scheme` is either `theta_implicit_em` or `semi_implicit_em` and `implicit_evolve.nonlinear_solver = newton`
+    , this sets the maximum number of iterations for the method used to obtain a self-consistent update of the particles at each iteration in the JFNK process.

 * ``implicit_evolve.particle_tolerance`` (`float`, default: 1.e-10)
-    When `algo.evolve_scheme` is either `theta_implicit_em` or `semi_implicit_em`, this sets the relative tolerance for the Picard method used to obtain a self-consistent update of the particles at each iteration in the JFNK process.
+    When `algo.evolve_scheme` is either `theta_implicit_em` or `semi_implicit_em` and `implicit_evolve.nonlinear_solver = newton`
+    , this sets the relative tolerance for the iterative method used to obtain a self-consistent update of the particles at each iteration in the JFNK process.

+* ``picard.verbose`` (`bool`, default: 1)
+    When `implicit_evolve.nonlinear_sovler = picardn`, this sets the verbosity of the Picard solver.
+If true, then information on the nonlinear error are printed to screen at each nonlinear iteration.

-* ``newton.require_convergence`` (`bool`, default: 1)
+* ``picard.require_convergence`` (`bool`, default: 1)
-    When `algo.evolve_scheme` is either `theta_implicit_em` or `semi_implicit_em` and `implicit_evolve.nonlinear_solver
-    = newton`, this sets whether the Newton method is required to converge for each Newton iteration.
+    When `implicit_evolve.nonlinear_solver = picard`, this sets whether the Picard method is required to converge at each time step.
 If it is required, an abort is raised if it does not converge and the code then exits.
 If not, then a warning is issued and the calculation continues.

+* ``picard.maximum_iterations`` (`int`, default: 100)
+    When `implicit_evolve.nonlinear_solver = picard`, this sets the maximum iterations used by the Picard method.
+If `picard.require_convergence = false`, the solution is considered converged if the iteration count reaches this value, but a warning is issued.
+If `picard.require_convergence = true`, then an abort is raised if the iteration count reaches this value.

+* ``picard.relative_tolerance`` (`float`, default: 1.0e-6)
+    When `implicit_evolve.nonlinear_solver = picard`, this sets the relative tolerance used by the Picard method for determining convergence.
+The absolute error for the Picard method is the L2 norm of the difference of the solution vector between two successive iterations.
+The relative error is the absolute error divided by the L2 norm of the initial guess for the solution vector.
+The Picard method is considered converged when the relative error is below the relative tolerance.
+This is the preferred means of determining convergence.

+* ``picard.absolute_tolerance`` (`float`, default: 0.0)
+    When `implicit_evolve.nonlinear_solver = picard`, this sets the absolute tolerance used by the Picard method for determining convergence.
+The default value is 0.0, which means that the absolute tolerance is not used to determine converence.
+The solution vector in the nonlinear solvers are in physical units rather than normalized ones.
+Thus, the absolute scale of the problem can vary over many orders and magnitude depending on the problem.
+The relative tolerance is the preferred means of determining convergence.

+* ``newton.verbose`` (`bool`, default: 1)
+    When `implicit_evolve.nonlinear_sovler = newton`, this sets the verbosity of the Newton solver.
+If true, then information on the nonlinear error are printed to screen at each nonlinear iteration.

-* ``picard.require_convergence`` (`bool`, default: 1)
+* ``newton.require_convergence`` (`bool`, default: 1)
-    When `algo.evolve_scheme` is either `theta_implicit_em` or `semi_implicit_em` and `implicit_evolve.nonlinear_solver
-    = picard`, this sets whether the Picard method is required to converge for each Newton iteration.
+    When `implicit_evolve.nonlinear_solver = newton`, this sets whether the Newton method is required to converge at each time step.
 If it is required, an abort is raised if it does not converge and the code then exits.
 If not, then a warning is issued and the calculation continues.

+* ``newton.maximum_iterations`` (`int`, default: 100)
+    When `implicit_evolve.nonlinear_solver = newton`, this sets the maximum iterations used by the Newton method.
+If `newton.require_convergence = false`, the solution is considered converged if the iteration count reaches this value, but a warning is issued.
+If `newton.require_convergence = true`, then an abort is raised if the iteration count reaches this value.

+* ``newton.relative_tolerance`` (`float`, default: 1.0e-6)
+    When `implicit_evolve.nonlinear_solver = newton`, this sets the relative tolerance used by the Newton method for determining convergence.
+The absolute error for the Newton method is the L2 norm of the residual vector.
+The relative error is the absolute error divided by the L2 norm of the initial residual associated with the initial guess.
+The Newton method is considered converged when the relative error is below the relative tolerance.
+This is the preferred means of determining convergence.

+* ``newton.absolute_tolerance`` (`float`, default: 0.0)
+    When `implicit_evolve.nonlinear_solver = newton`, this sets the absolute tolerance used by the Newton method for determining convergence.
+The default value is 0.0, which means that the absolute tolerance is not used to determine converence.
+The residual vector in the nonlinear solvers are in physical units rather than normalized ones.
+Thus, the absolute scale of the problem can vary over many orders and magnitude depending on the problem.
+The relative tolerance is the preferred means of determining convergence.

+* ``gmres.verbose_int`` (`int`, default: 2)
+    When `implicit_evolve.nonlinear_sovler = newton`, this sets the verbosity of the AMReX::GMRES linear solver.
+The default value of 2 gives maximumal verbosity and information about the residual are printed to the screen at each GMRES iteration.

+* ``gmres.relative_tolerance`` (`float`, default: 1.0e-4)
+    When `implicit_evolve.nonlinear_solver = newton`, this sets the relative tolerance used to determine convergence of the AMReX::GMRES linear solver used to compute the Newton step in the JNFK process.
+The absolute error is the L2 norm of the residual vector.
+The relative error is the absolute error divided by the L2 norm of the initial residual (typically equal to the norm of the nonlinear residual from the end of the previous Newton iteration).
+The linear solver is considered converged when the relative error is below the relative tolerance.
+This is the preferred means of determining convergence.

+* ``gmres.absolute_tolerance`` (`float`, default: 0.0)
+    When `implicit_evolve.nonlinear_solver = newton`, this sets the absolute tolerance used to determine converence of the GMRES linear solver used to compute the Newton step in the JNFK process.
+The default value is 0.0, which means that the absolute tolerance is not used to determine converence.
+The residual vector in the nonlinear/linear solvers are in physical units rather than normalized ones.
+Thus, the absolute scale of the problem can vary over many orders and magnitude depending on the problem.
+The relative tolerance is the preferred means of determining convergence.

+* ``gmres.maximum_iterations`` (`int`, default: 1000)
+    When `implicit_evolve.nonlinear_solver = newton`, this sets the maximum iterations used by the GMRES linear solver.
+The solution to the linear system is considered converged if the iteration count reaches this value.

 * ``warpx.do_electrostatic`` (`string`) optional (default `none`)
     Specifies the electrostatic mode.
 When turned on, instead of updating